microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 To use vcpkg, a few components need to be installed on the system first.

 * Windows: Visual Studio 2015 or later.
 * macOS: XCode Console Tools, tar, git, zip, unzip, and curl.
-Most ports also need pkg-config.
+Most ports also need `pkg-config`.
 We recommend installing these dependencies via Homebrew, such as via a terminal command `brew install zip unzip curl pkgconfig`.
 * Linux: A C++ compiler to use, tar, git, zip, unzip, and curl.
-Most ports also need pkg-config.
+Most ports also need `pkg-config`.
 We recommend installing these dependencies with your system package manager.
   * apt-based platforms: `apt install git curl zip unzip pkgconfig`
   * rpm-based platforms: `dnf install git curl zip unzip pkgconfig`